diogoaurelio/schedoscopeWiki/Redis-Export.md

 - `key`: the field which provides the values for the Redis key in your export, usually the ID of your view (mandatory)
 - `value`: the value field to use if value export is desired.
 Defaults to null, which means full export
 - `keyPrefix`: an optional string prefix to put in front of the key field's name to avoid clashes with other applications
+- `exportSalt: the salt to use for MD5-hashing of view fields and parameters marked with `isPrivacySensitive`.
+Defaults to the config setting `schedoscope.export.salt`
 - `replace`: indicates whether a key should be erased before a new value is written during the export.
 Defaults to true.
 - `flush`: indicates whether the target keyspace should be flushed (completely erased) prior to the export.
 Defaults to false.
 - `redisPort`: the port number the target Redis service is listening on.
 Defaults to 6379